 What is Virgin Coconut Oil?

-The two varieties do not differ much in composition, except for the fact that a few good things, such as some polyphenols, vitamins, and minerals that contribute to the taste, fragrance, and goodness of coconut oil are found more in virgin coconut oil than the its ordinary counterpart.
+The two varieties might not differ much in composition, except for the fact that some polyphenols, vitamins, and minerals that contribute to the taste, fragrance, and goodness of coconut oil may be found more in VCO than its ordinary counterpart.
 A 2009 study published in the International Journal of Food Sciences and Nutrition confirmed that VCO had better antioxidant capacity than refined, bleached, and deodorized coconut oil.

-To be perfectly honest, as we all know, good things were never, are not, and will never be cheap.
-Virgin coconut oil is no exception to that rule.
-It is dearer than ordinary coconut oil (since production is more complicated and costlier).
-The prices may vary depending upon the manufacturer, quality, and quantity (retail and bulk).
+VCO may be pricier than regular coconut oil since the production is more complicated and costlier.
+The prices may vary depending on the manufacturer, quality, and quantity (retail and bulk).
 Regardless of those small differences, it almost inevitably costs more than its ordinary counterpart.

 What is Extra Virgin Coconut Oil?

 You may find that some bottles may have the label ‘extra virgin coconut oil’.
-According to the Asian and Pacific Coconut Community, which has provided APCC Standards for Virgin Coconut Oil, “virgin coconut oil is obtained from the fresh and mature kernel of coconuts by mechanical or natural means with or without the application of heat, which does not lead to an alteration of the oil”.
-When one refers to coconut oil as extra virgin coconut oil, the word ‘extra’ is indeed extra.
+According to the Asian and Pacific Coconut Community, which has provided APCC Standards for virgin coconut oil, “virgin coconut oil is obtained from the fresh and mature kernel of coconuts by mechanical or natural means with or without the application of heat, which does not lead to an alteration of the oil”.
 The APCC does not mention anything about extra virgin coconut oil.
-Hence, for practical purposes, extra virgin coconut oil, in my opinion, should be considered as virgin coconut oil.
+Hence, for practical purposes, extra virgin coconut oil is the same as virgin coconut oil.